-The selected arbitrator selected will shall call a hearing within a reasonable time after the arbitrator receives notification of his/hertheir selection and the parties and the arbitrator agree on scheduling.
+The selected arbitrator shall call a hearing within a reasonable time after the arbitrator receives notification of their selection and the parties and the arbitrator agree on scheduling.
 The hearing shall be informal and the rules of evidence prevailing in a court of law may be applied in the arbitration.
-The Party requesting arbitration shall present their case to the arbitrator firstshall not be binding.
+The Party requesting arbitration shall present their case to the arbitrator first.
 Any and all documentary evidence and other data deemed relevant to the arbitrator may be received in evidence.
-The hearing will be concluded within twenty (20) calendar days of commencement and the arbitrator will_shall issue written findings and recommendations with respect to all issues presented within sixty (60) calendar days of commencement of the hearing or submission of briefs by the parties whichever is applicable.
+The hearing will be concluded within twenty (20) calendar days of commencement and the arbitrator shall issue written findings and recommendations with respect to all issues presented within sixty (60) calendar days of commencement of the hearing or submission of briefs by the parties whichever is applicable.
 A copy of the arbitrator's recommendation shall be mailed or delivered to both parties.